 How to Use a VPN with a Roku Streaming Stick

-Why You Can't Install a VPN App on a Roku
+Why a Roku Can't Run a VPN App

 1. Connect through a VPN router (most reliable).
-A VPN router sits between your Roku and the internet and routes the whole connection through the UK, so the Roku — and everything else on the network — is treated as if it's in Britain.
-Nothing to install on the Roku, and it's the only method that comfortably handles HD to a TV.
+A VPN router sits between your Roku and the wider internet, sending the entire connection out through the UK.
+To the apps you open, the Roku — along with the other devices on the network — appears to be in Britain.
+There's nothing to load onto the Roku, and it's the one method that carries HD to a television without a struggle.

 3. Share a VPN from your computer.
-Run a VPN on a PC or Mac, turn it into a “virtual router”, and connect the Roku to that.
-It works but it's fiddly, needs a computer left on, and often drops mid-stream.
+Run a VPN on a PC or Mac, set it up as a “virtual router”, then join the Roku to that shared signal.
+It does the job, but it's fiddly, ties you to a machine that stays switched on, and tends to cut out partway through a programme.

-Methods 2–4 work in a pinch, but for reliable UK streaming to a Roku most people use a dedicated VPN router.
+Options two to four will do at a push, but for steady UK streaming to a Roku, most people settle on a dedicated VPN router.

-Why a Pre-Configured VPN Router Is the Best Option
+Why a Pre-Configured VPN Router Suits a Roku Best

-A pre-configured VPN router arrives ready to go — nothing to set up.
-Plug it into your internet abroad, connect the Roku to its Wi-Fi, and the Roku behaves exactly as if it were back home, unlocking BBC iPlayer, ITVX, Channel 4, My5, and paid apps like NOW with your own valid UK subscriptions.
-No sideloading, no DNS codes, and it covers the whole household.
+A pre-configured VPN router turns up ready to run, with nothing for you to configure.
+Plug it into your internet abroad, join the Roku to its Wi-Fi, and the box acts just as it would back home — opening BBC iPlayer, ITVX, Channel 4, Channel 5 and paid apps such as NOW on your own valid UK subscriptions.
+No sideloading, no DNS codes, and the whole household is covered.

-Ordinary VPNs fail because they use commercial data-centre IP addresses that streaming services detect and block.
-Our routers connect through a genuine UK residential IP — the same kind of connection a real British home uses — so your Roku looks like an ordinary UK household and keeps working when other methods get shut out.
+Everyday VPNs come unstuck because they route through commercial data-centre IP addresses that streaming services detect and block.
+Our routers ride a genuine UK residential IP instead — the very connection a real British home runs on — so your Roku looks like an ordinary UK home and keeps working when other methods get shut out.

-- Order your pre-configured VPN router from Stream UK TV Abroad — allow a little time for delivery so you're ready before you travel
+- Order your pre-configured VPN router from Stream UK TV Abroad — leave a few days for delivery so it's in your hands before the trip

 - Plug it into your internet abroad (broadband, 4G/5G or Starlink)

-- Connect your Roku to the router's Wi-Fi
+- Connect your Roku to the new router's Wi-Fi

-- Open your usual channels — BBC iPlayer, ITVX, Channel 4 — and start watching
+- Load your usual channels — BBC iPlayer, ITVX, Channel 4 — and press play

-Because the router provides the UK connection, everything on the network shares the same UK residential IP — not just the Roku.
-You can also stream on a Fire TV Stick, Apple TV, smart TVs, laptops, tablets and phones, all at once.
+Since the router is what supplies the UK connection, the whole network shares one UK residential IP — the Roku included, but far from alone.
+That same signal reaches a Fire TV Stick, an Apple TV, smart TVs, laptops, tablets and phones at the same time.

 Roku VPN: FAQs